-Year 9 electives encourage further skills development offering students a combination of recognisable subjects such as Art and Music but also promoting new skill development in STEM areas such Design, Photography, Metalsmithing and Jewellery Design.
-Students also participate in RISE (Rights, Innovation, Sustainability, Engagement) as a core subject, focussing on critical thinking and entrepreneurship and offering our students a head start in a future orientated society.
+Year 9 electives offer students a combination of subjects but also promote new skill development in STEM areas such Design, Photography, Metalsmithing and Jewellery Design.
+Students participate in RISE (Rights, Innovation, Service, Engagement) as a core subject, focusing on critical thinking and entrepreneurship and which offers our students a head start in a future orientated society.